Schrieffer-Wolff Transformations for Experiments: Dynamically Suppressing Virtual Doublon-Hole Excitations in a

 The doublon density after the lattice ramp is plotted as a function of the normalized ramp speed $\alpha/\alpha^*$ with $\alpha^*$ defined in Eq.~\ref{eq:AlphaStar} to compare timescales with the double-well case.
 For large ramp speeds $\alpha$, the doublon density reaches its ground-state value, which partially depends on the lattice coordination number and is different in the double-well, 1D and 2D cases.
 Remarkably, the crossover speed $\alpha/\alpha^* \sim 1$ below which doublon density vanishes is in good qualitative agreement with the double well case.
 This suggests that the time and energy scales determining doublon suppression are mostly determined by the initial Hamiltonian parameters and are relatively independent of system size.
 We also performed numerics away from half-filling with low hole doping and found very similar results.

-We also compare our numerics to experimental data from our Lithium-6 Fermi-Hubbard quantum simulator \cite{Parsons2015,Mazurenko2017}, shown with gray markers in Fig.~\ref{fig:Doublons}(c).
+We also compare our numerics to experimental data from our Lithium-6 Fermi-Hubbard quantum simulator \cite{Parsons2015,Mazurenko2017}, shown with gray markers in Fig.~\ref{fig:Doublons}(b).
+The experimental data is for a spin-balanced mixture at half-filling with a system size of $\sim$ 370 sites.
+The tunnelling is set to $t=0.90(2)$ kHz and interaction strength is tuned using a Feshbach resonance to give $U/t = 8.1(2)$.
+The system is loaded into a lattice of depth $7.5(1) E_r$, where $E_r = 25.6$ kHz, and the lattice is then ramped up by a factor of $8$ at varying ramp speeds to freeze the tunnelling.
+The fastest ramp shown corresponds to a ramp duration of $50\mu s$, while the slowest one corresponds to $10 ms$.
+In the experimental snapshots, doublons and holes both appear as empty lattice sites as a result of the parity projection in the imaging scheme \cite{Bakr2009,Parsons2015}.
+The doublon density is extracted from the density snapshots by assuming that doublons and holes are equally likely since the system is at half-filling.

 The experimental data points are consistent with the 2D numerics (green line).
-We find that the experimentally obtained doublon density also reduces with the ramp speed on a similar timescale.
+We find that the experimentally obtained doublon density reduces with the ramp speed $\alpha$ on a similar timescale as the 2D numerics.
 For the experimental data, the density converges to about 1\% which is consistent with the imaging fidelity of approximately 98\% during these experiments.
-One caveat here is that, in the experimental snapshots, doublons and holes both appear as empty lattice sites as a result of the parity projection in the imaging scheme \cite{Bakr2009,Parsons2015}.
-The doublon density is extracted from the density snapshots by assuming that doublons and holes are equally likely since the system is at half-filling.